Khhs167/minecraftnt-java/README.md

 If you came here, I'm so sorry for you.

-This repository contains the minecraft terrain.png which 99% is copyright Mojang.
-Oh, and it *does* download some Minecraft console music.
-I'll look into removing that later!
+When running the project it *does* download a copyrighted terrain.png, I took some liberties and if mojang sees this, hope it is okay!

 ## Contributing
 Don't.
 I won't accept any PRs as of now.

+## Thanks

+Thanks to CheeseCommando for his contribution to the physics!